Wantonfury/weather-app/README.md

 # Weather API

 ### This is a simple website that displays the weather at a given location.
+It also plays a gif appropriate for the current weather.

 ## Built with:
 - HTML5